infumap/infumap/README.md

 2. Explore new ideas that I think are valuable.
 3. Hopefully end up with something that other people want to use as well.

 The first two goals mean that I've often been more inclined to add features than completely polish existing ones.
-As a result, there are many features that are currently a bit broken or not completely implemented.
+As a result, there are many things that are currently a bit broken or not completely implemented.
 But nothing you can't work around.
 Also, I haven't cut corners in places where corners cannot be cut (in particular security) - the current implementation is more than just a demo.

-Going forward, I will continue to add features, or polish existing ones as this aligns with my own needs.
-If I start to see other people finding value here (the simplest way you can demonstrate your interest is give the project a github star!), I'll be motivated to give the project a lot more time and prioritize more general purpose goals over my own.
+Going forward, I will continue to add features and polish existing ones as this aligns with my own needs.
+If I start to see other people finding value here (the simplest way you can demonstrate your interest is give the project a github star!), I'll be motivated to give the project a lot more time and prioritize more general purpose goals in addition to my own.

 ## Running